kbase/relation_engine/api/README.md

 A simple API that allows KBase community developers to interact with the Relation Engine graph database.
 You can run stored queries or do bulk updates on documents.

-View the root path of the running server in your browser to get the Swagger API interface.

 ## HTTP API

 ### GET /